 The Flag

-The French flag, which flew over Texas for only five years, features a white background with a cluster of golden fleur-de-lis on top.
+The French flag, which flew over Texas for only five years, features a white background with a cluster of golden fleur-de-lis at its center.

-The fleur-de-lis is commonly linked to France and may be found throughout former French territories such as Louisiana.
+The fleur-de-lis is commonly associated with France and can be found throughout former French territories, such as Louisiana.

 Texas Under Mexico (1821-1836)